 Individuals with untreated hearing loss incur $22,434 of additional medical costs over a 10-year period.
 According to the CDC, age-related hearing loss is estimated to result in a lifetime economic cost of $297,000 per affected person.

-Legislation is in the works.
+Legislation hangs in the balance.
 In the previous 116th Congress, the House of Representatives passed H.R.3 by

 Hearing aid coverage for diagnosed severe-to-profound hearing loss and hearing aid-related services.